 A healthy culture is the backbone of employee experience.

-- Building trust, inclusion, and psychological safety allows employees to bring their full selves to work without fear of judgment
+- Build trust, inclusion, and psychological safety to allow employees to bring their full selves to work without fear of judgment

 - Open communication channels and regular feedback loops ensure that employees feel informed and heard

-- Celebrating both individual and team achievements reinforces a sense of purpose
+- Celebrate both individual and team achievements to reinforce a sense of purpose

 Invest in Employee Wellbeing